apache/dubbo-website/content/en/docs3-v2/java-sdk/advanced-features-and-usage/observability/tracing.md

 * `TracingObservationHandler` - tracing related handlers (coming from `micrometer-tracing`)
 * `ObservationHandler` - any other handler

 `ObservationRegistry` will iterate over all handlers and will pick all of the matching ones.
 It's good practice to put all `MeterObservationHandler`s into one `FirstMatchingCompositeObservationHandler` and all `TracingObservationHandler`s into another composite so that only one gets executed respectively.
-Example of such setup can be found below (an up to date copy is maintained [here](https://micrometer.io/docs/tracing#_micrometer_tracing_brave_setup)).
+Example of such setup can be found below (an up to date copy is maintained [here under docs/tracing](https://micrometer.io)).

 ```java